cybersuv/external-oauth/README.md

 In addition to the `user_keys` will be added a `X-OAUTH-TOKEN` header with the access token of the provider.

 ## Author
-Niko Usai
+Suvankar Bhattacharya

 ## License

-Copyright 2016 Niko Usai
+Copyright 2019 Suvankar Bhattacharya

    Licensed under the Apache License, Version 2.0 (the "License");
    you may not use this file except in compliance with the License.